TxusBlack/boot-manager/README.md

 csrutil enable --without kext
 ```

-**Note:** If you do not need to add BootCamp support to PCI-e SSDs, SATA PCI-e controller
+**Note:** If you do not need to add Boot Camp support to PCI-e SSDs, SATA PCI-e controller
 cards or you are not using Boot Manager on a Mac Pro, you can skip this step.

 2. Then go to the Releases section of the Boot Manager repository and download the latest installation